namoopsoo/namoopsoo.github.io/content/note/2026-05-01-odsc-closing-notes.md

 ## Back to why planning is hard
 Sfould refer back to also Cal Newport multi step automation article<sup>[13](#references)</sup> .
 Yea .
 Agent Harnesses and verifiability for each step.

+## Vibing  Abstractions
+Abstractions and modularity are a  useful  principle in software, helping to know the right level of information at any point in time.
+These days if you want to deploy a website, you dont need to know that the internet is built on TCP/IP, OSPF/RIP/BGP, HTTP, SSL/TLS, DNS and the rest of the alphabet  ocean of protocols.

+#### What would Rich Hickey say here w.r.t.
+Simple Made Easy and locality of knowledge?
+I would wager he would identify Vibe Coding as the ultimate Easy Button , leading to all kinds of    under-the-hood complexities , which allow you to go fast initially, but then slow down dramatically as your tech debt accumulates.

+#### slow is smooth smooth is fast
+I suspect you can incorporate LLMs into your workflow , jumping up and down to the right level of abstraction as needed, without pretending to be Neo from The Matrix , downloading experience.

+## The bitter lesson for software science?
+But ML says hand wiring neural nets  is a kind of artisanal joinery which will never outperform an algorithm like SGD .
+So is all software engineering just going to software science?

+## jack of all trades?
+So then what should you know?
+People talk about T shaped or π shaped knowledge, where you have broad knowledge in many diverse realms and more specialized knowledge in one or two areas.

+Does the Vibe era create an incentive to keep everything at a shallow level?

+The ultimate generalist jack of all trades?

 # References
 1. Ivan @ datasaur.ai